Night of the Long Knives: Terminology

 The term "long knives" as a metonym for treachery and violence had been used to describe the Treason of the Long Knives since this incident was recorded in the 9th century Historia Brittonum.
 This event reputedly occurred during the fifth century Anglo-Saxon settlement of Britain, when Vortigern and the British leaders were invited to discuss peace and the Saxon leader Hengist commanded his men to draw their Seax (the infamous long knives) and massacre the unarmed Britons.
 It would become known in Welsh as "twyll y cyllyll hirion" (Deceit of the long knives) (first recorded around 1587) and in English as the "Treachery/Plot/Treason of the long knives" (recorded around 1604).
 This story would be popularized across western Europe in the 12th century as part of the History of the Britons by Geoffrey of Monmouth, which introduced many of the Arthurian legends to Germany.

 In the years preceding the purge, the term "long knives" had become a popular description of treachery in Germany and was used as a criticism of Nazi actions and deceitfulness.

 However, the term was soon adopted by the Nazis themselves to invoke what they saw as justifiable and necessary measures taken by Germanic peoples against an enemy.
-In 1928, the popular Nazi song "Wetzt die langen Messer" (Sharpen the long knives) encourages the mass murder of Jewish people and the desecration of Synagogues.
+In 1928, the popular Nazi song "Wetzt die langen Messer" (Sharpen the long knives) encourages the mass murder of Jews and the desecration of synagogues.
 The Nazi adoption of the phrase for an upcoming violent event was well known even to the foreign press, with the 2 August 1932 issue of The Times reporting that:

-Prominent Nazi leaders have played upon the imaginations of their followers..with such phrases as ‘the night of the long knives’ and ‘a vengeance for every Nazi killed’.
+Prominent Nazi leaders have played upon the imaginations of their followers..with such phrases as 'the night of the long knives' and 'a vengeance for every Nazi killed'.

-Also in 1932, the Nazi critic Carl von Ossietzky would use the term to describe the then unrealised plans for a violent uprising:
+Also in 1932, the Nazi critic Carl von Ossietzky would use the term to describe the then-unrealised plans for a violent uprising:

-At the beginning of 1932 the Nazis seemed on the verge of a dictatorship, and the air was full of the stretch of blood.
-By the end of it, Hitler's party had been shaken by a major crisis, and the long knives were put quietly back in their box while all the Führer kept out was a wary ear."
+At the beginning of 1932 the Nazis seemed on the verge of a dictatorship, and the air was full of the stench of blood.
+By the end of it, Hitler's party had been shaken by a major crisis, and the long knives were put quietly back in their box while all the Führer kept out was a wary ear.